Coronavirus: May TV Upfronts Called Off Due to Pandemic

 A slew of networks canceled their upfront presentations that were set for May’s “Upfront Week” amid the spread of the coronavirus pandemic.
-CBS, NBCUniversal, The CW, Fox, WarnerMedia and Discovery all scrapped their in-person events on Thursday.
+CBS, NBCUniversal, The CW, Fox, WarnerMedia, Disney and Discovery all scrapped their in-person events on Thursday.

 The companies will now present their upcoming slates to ad buyers digitally.
-NBCU’s and Fox’s upfront were scheduled for May 11, while Discovery’s was supposed to be held on May 12.
+NBCU’s and Fox’s upfront were scheduled for May 11, while Disney and Discovery’s were supposed to be held on May 12.
 CBS and WarnerMedia were each set to go two days later on May 1, with The CW’s upfront slatted to close out the week on May 14.

-This leaves Disney, which is set for May 12, as the lone media company not to scrap its upfront event plans, but is expected to follow suit.

 Also Read: All the TV Productions Suspended or Delayed Due to Coronavirus Pandemic (Updating)